Oregon vs. Colorado College Football Odds, Plays and Insights - NewsBreak

 Oregon Stats and Trends

-- Thus far this season Oregon has two wins against the spread.
+- So far this season Oregon has two wins against the spread.

-- Oregon's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Oregon's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

 - When Oregon scores more than 20.7 points, it is 2-5 against the spread and 6-1 overall.

-- When Oregon piles up more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.
+- Oregon is 2-4 against the spread and 5-1 overall when the team piles up over 376.6 yards.

 - This year, the Ducks have turned the ball over seven times, two more than the Buffaloes' takeaways (5).